Chud (folklore)

-Chud (chud beloglazaya, Russian: чудь белогла́зая) are an ancient mythical people, characters in Russian and Finno-Ugric (in particular Komi and Sámi) folklore.
+Chud (chud beloglazaya, чудь белогла́зая) are an ancient mythical people within Russian and Finno-Ugric (in particular Komi and Sámi) folklore.

 Similar legends are known among the Siberian Tatars and Mansi about the Sabirs/Savirs, among the Altai people about the Buruts, and among the Nenets about the Sikhirtya.

 Lore

 Legends describe the Chud as white-eyed, short-statured people who were incredibly wealthy.

 Komi

 In Komi myths, they live "like animals" in the forests, eating game and wearing animal skins.
 However, when Stephen of Perm came to them wanting to baptize them and the Russian tsar demanded tax from them, the Chud went into hiding underground with all their enormous wealth.

-Another Komi description of the Chud people are as black anthropomorphic creatures: shaggy, with pig legs.
+Other Komi sources describe the Chud people as black, anthropomorphic creatures with shaggy hair and pig legs.
 They lived in a universe where the distance from the earth to the sky could be measured by an outstretched arm of a woman.
-This compression of space conditioned the small size of the people and the world (i.e. the grass was like a forest forest - they could hide themselves underneath the teeth of a harrow).
+This compression of space conditioned the small size of the people and the world (i.e. the grass was like a forest - they could hide themselves underneath the teeth of a harrow).
 During these times, crops grew by themselves, people did not suffer from famine, children walked and spoke from birth, and death was non-existent.
 This perfect world became our imperfect world due to the erratic and offensive behavior of these people (e.g. digging pits on arable land, mowing grass with chisels, chopping trees with knives, and wiping the sky with dirty cloths).
 These actions angered the sky God, and so the sky rose high, the crops were less prosperous and the Chud people were replaced with humans.
 Unlike the Chud, Humans became taller and whiter.
 They could not walk and speak from birth, but gained the ability to think and use logic.
 Unable to adapt and bear this new world, the Chud people buried themselves in a pit, which appeared to be death by suicide.
-The remaining Chud people were transformed into what we now know as Demons.
+The remaining Chud people were transformed into what are now known as Demons.